twilson63/permaweb-cookbook/docs/src/guides/querying-arweave/queryingArweave.md

 # Querying Arweave with GraphQL
 Arweave provides a simple way of querying for transactions and filtering them by [tags](../concepts/tags.md).
-Arweave GraphQL-compatible gateways provide endpoints users can post GraphQL queries to, and also provide a playground for trying queries.
+Arweave GraphQL-compatible indexing services provide endpoints users can post GraphQL queries to, and also provide a playground for trying queries.

 [GraphQL](https://graphql.org) is a flexible query language that services can use to build a customized data schema for clients to query.
 GraphQL also allows clients to specify which elements of the available data structure they would like to see in the results.